torvi-c/cs1.6-audio-wav-converter/README.md

 # cs1.6-audio-wav-converter
+This program allows the conversion of one or multiple wav files to a wav format supported by the GoldSrc engine.

 ## How to use:
 *Take your wav file/files and drag and drop them onto the .EXE file. <br>